Jeff Easley: Career

 After Cynthia finished grad school, the couple moved to Massachusetts with some friends, where Easley began his career as a professional artist.
 "I did freelance work for Warren Publications, including covers and comic strips for Creepy, Eerie, and Vampirella, and for Marvel Comics magazines, including covers for Savage Sword of Conan and Bizarre Adventures.
 But my real income came from my job at the Okey-Doke Popcorn Company."
 He cites mid-20th-century artist Frank Frazetta as a major influence.

 Easley met fellow Kentucky native and artist Larry Elmore through a mutual friend.
 "When I heard that Larry was planning to leave Fort Knox to join TSR, I got in touch with him and discovered that there might be other job opportunities there."
 He applied for a job with TSR, publisher of the popular role-playing game Dungeons & Dragons: "I... started here in March 1982.
 My first project was to paint gemstones on the spines of the first four Endless Quest books, but it was definitely uphill from there."
 Easley's first RPG piece for TSR was Lost Caverns of Tsojcanth, as an interior artist.
+His first published cover for TSR was the cover to the Revenge of the Rainbow Dragons Endless Quest book.